Apollon76/independency/README.md

 # Independency
 Independency is a DI container library.
 Unlike many other Python DI containers Independency operates in local scope.
 It's inspired by [punq](https://github.com/bobthemighty/punq), so the APIs are very similar.
 ## Examples
-Let's describe simple use case and register dependencies for our service.
+Let's begin with a simple example.
 ```python3
 import requests